codequokka/shell-history-analyzer/README.md

   - Ubuntu
     - I'm sure that the linux guys know how to install docker.
-    - I tested against ubuntu 16.04 only, but it should work on current linux distribution.
+    - I tested against ubuntu 16.04 only, but it should work on current linux distributions.
   - macOS
 ```
 brew cask install docker